Camuvingian/blundergat-io/README.md

 # Blundergat.Io

-A import/export library for 3D assets writen using .NET Core 3.1.
+A import/export library for 3D assets written using .NET Core 3.1.
 Supported formats are Lightwave OBJ (.obj) and Polygon File Format PLY (.ply).
 This is the core read/write library used in the Blundergat framework.
 This project was helped by both Meshellator (https://github.com/tgjones/meshellator) and PlyImporter (https://github.com/3DBear/PlyImporter) for the BinaryLittleEndian support.

 # How do I use this to import assets?